IBM-Cloud/cf-nodejs-c2c-demo/README.md

      state     since                  cpu    memory          disk          details
 #0   running   2019-07-19T09:13:01Z   0.5%   28.7M of 128M   63.5M of 1G
 ```

-- from the list, you can copy the route and open it in your browser to see the Guestbook application
+- You can copy the `route` value from the output now and open it in the browser to see the deployed Guestbook.

-### Watson-Service
+### Watson-App

-- in your browser, open the link: https://cloud.ibm.com/catalog?search=label:lite&category=compute to get to the Compute category in the IBM Cloud catalog
+1. In your browser, go again to the IBM Cloud dashboard (https://cloud.ibm.com/).
-- go to the Cloud Foundry section and create a "SDK for Node.js™" application by clicking on the card
-- this time, use "guestbook-watson" as App name, use the default domain ending on ".mybluemix.net", set your prefered region/location (for Lite: eu-gb), add tag: "guestbook" and select you pricing plan and memory: Free and 64MB is enough
-- Click on "Create" (blue button, right bottom corner)
-- => CloudFoundry App has been created
-- (Redirect to the Getting Started page of the Application)
+2. Similar to the procedure for the first application, go to the "Compute" section in the IBM Cloud catalog by clicking on the navigation item "Catalog" and subsequently on the menu item "Compute" or by opening the following link: https://cloud.ibm.com/catalog?search=label:lite&category=compute
+3. In the list, search for the "SDK for Node.js" product card and click on it in order to create a new Cloud Foundry (CF) App based on the Node.js buildpack.
+4. Fill out the form for the app creation:

+  - *App name* - To keep it simple, we will use the name "guestbook-watson" for this application.
+However you are free to use any other name but consider to change the name in all subsequent steps.
+  - *Hostpath* - Leave it on the default value.
+  - *Domain* -  Leave it on the default value.
+  - *Region/Location*, *Organization* and *Space* - In the Lite version, use the region London for deployment.
+If organization and space fields don't have any values, you have to create a new Cloud Foundry (CF) organization and space before: https://cloud.ibm.com/docs/account?topic=account-orgsspacesusers
+  - *Tags* - Add the tag "guestbook" to find your resources more easily.
+  - *Pricing Plans* - Select your prefered pricing plan and memory.
+The Lite plan and 128MB of memory are sufficient.

+5. Following, click on the button "Create" to submit the form and create the app.

-- Wait until the app is started (status next to the application name)
+- You have been redirected to an application overview and the app was created.
+Please wait until the app is started/awake.
+The status can be found in the header, near to the application name.
-- App can be checked by clicking on Routes (top-right corner) and selecting the first route/url in there which ends on .mybluemix.net - afterwards go back to IBM Cloud
+- Additionally, by clicking on the "Routes" button and subsequently, on the public URL in the list, you can check the status of the app directly.
+Afterwards, go back to the IBM Cloud website.

-- go again to the catalog but this time to the "AI" category https://cloud.ibm.com/catalog?search=label:lite&category=ai, click on the product card "Visual Recognition"
+6. Go again to the "Catalog" by clicking on the same named navigation item but this time go to the "AI" section or open the following link: https://cloud.ibm.com/catalog?search=label:lite&category=ai
-- type in the Service name: "guestbook-visual", set the tag "guestbook", and select the pricing plan: "Lite" should be enough
-- subsequently click on "Create"
+7. Search for the product card "Visual Regocnition" and click on it, to create new API credentials for the IBM Watson API.
+8. Fill out the form for the service creation:

+- *Service name* - To keep it simple, we will use the name "guestbook-visual" for this service but you can use any other name for it as well.
+- *Tags* - Add the tag "guestbook" to find your resources more easily.
+- *Pricing Plans* - Select your prefered pricing plan and memory.
+The Lite plan is sufficient for our needs.

+8. Click on the button "Create" to submit the form and create the database.

-- (redirect to the "Getting Started" page of the visial regocognition service)
+- You're redirected to the service overview.

-- in the side-bar, click on the item "Connections"
+9. In the side bar, click on the item "Connections".
-- click on the button: "Create connection"
+10. Subsequently on the connections page, click the button "Create connection" to create a new connection configuration between the application and the service.
-- in the filter of the table, select the region/location of your previously created "guestbook-watson" Cloud Foundry application
+11. After selecting the region/location of the previously created application in the filter of the table, you will see the application "guestbook-watson" as entry in the table.
-- in the table, hover over the "guestbook-watson" item and click on "Connect"
+12. Hover over the "guestbook-watson" row to find the "Create" button and click on it.
-- Access Role fo Connection: "Manager", Service ID for Connection: empty, other fields: empty
-- Click on "Connect & restage app" to create the connection configuration
+13. In the form for creating the connection, you can stay with the default values.
+The "Access Role" should be "Manager".
+Following, click on "Connect & restage app".
-- agree the restaging of the app with a click on "Restage"
+14. You have to confirm the restaging of the "guestbook-watson" application in another popup.
-- after the app is restarted, click on the "guestbook-watson" application in the table to go to the application dashboard
+15. In the table, under "Connected Applications", you will find "guestbook-watson" as entry.
+Click on the "guestbook-watson" row to go to the application dashboard.

+#### Local Testing (Main-App + Watson-App) (optional)

+Local Testing is only necessary if you consider to modify the application code.
+Testing the second application is more complicated than testing the first one.
+The Watson API requires a public URL of the image which it is going to analyse.
+While Cloudant lets you save files in a integrated Blob-store as well, it does require authentification for accessing the uploaded file via a public URL.
+That's why, the main-app provides a public URL and pipes the file-stream from Cloudant.
+However, this requires a deployed version of the main-app and some configuration which is discribed in this section.

+1. Make sure that you deployed the "Main-App" to Cloud Foundry (see Main-App > Cloud Foundry Deployment)
+2. Go to the IBM Cloud Dashboard (https://cloud.ibm.com/)

 #### Local Deployment